Kulak/vetkakb/Track.md

 Installing promise typings did not help.
 The solution was to alter compiler configuration in `tsconfig.json` file:

-	"lib": ["es6"],
+	"lib": ["es6", "dom"],

+Option "lib" requires TypeScript 2.0 to work.

 This magically enabled ES6 Promise support and compilation error was gone.
+Once "lib" is used other options have to be specified explicitly.  "dom" option is required for "react" dependencies to work properly.

 If typing is installed with option --global, then it does not need to be imported (it is imported automatically).

 The systemjs still needs to map polyfil name 'whatwg-fetch' to the actual library.
 So, a change in HTML file was necessary.

+Because "fetch" is global in typescript I dont' use "import".
+Because there is no import in source code, "fetch" polyfill does not get imported and we have to import it directly in `index.html` file.

 ### Seach Typings